To receive additional information about this program and speak with a member of our team, complete the form.

 Five courses in the area of specialization address the chosen option.

 Each of the M.Ed. in Curriculum and Instruction programs requires a culminating Action Research Capstone course during the student's final semester in the program.
 This course may be taken with a MAXIMUM of one other course in the student's final semester in the program.
 The action research capstone is a hands-on course that is carried out at the candidate's school and is based on the Renaissance Project's Teacher Work Sample.
-The Graduate School of Education does NOT place students in settings for the purpose of completing this or any other academic requirement for these programs.
+The College of Education does NOT place students in settings for the purpose of completing this or any other academic requirement for these programs.